 - value and respect Aboriginal and Torres Strait Islander people and culture

 - play a positive role in school, local and global communities

 - care for the environment, and respond in an informed way to challenges faced in Australia and globally.

-As part of our excellent curriculum offerings, UHS is a Special Interest school for Rowing.
-Rowing is offered as a Year 8 – 10 subject.
-Special Interest French Programs developed in 2017 run in French Bilingual/Binational and Immersion formats starting at Year 8.
+As part of our excellent curriculum offerings, UHS is a Special Interest school for Rowing and French.
+Both the Rowing and the French Bilingual/Binational Programs are offered in Year 7 through to Year 10.
 Entry requirements apply to each program.

 Our LINK Program supports students with a physical disability to access the mainstream curriculum.
 LINK staff assist students in all areas of their education to reach their potential at school and beyond.

 The School’s International Student Program educates more than 90 students, mostly from China, Germany, India, Japan, Korea and Vietnam.
 Demand is high.